A Financial Checklist for Setting Smarter Money Goals

 Evaluate what anticipated changes could happen over the new year, such as job change, relocation, new baby, children starting private school, children going off to college, adult children moving back in, taking care of parents, or a home remodeling project.
 Consider how these changes could impact your budget.

 Start with a month-by-month approach that’s easy to follow and easy to update.
 First, look at how much money is coming in each month versus how much is being spent.
-If your expenses far outweighed your income, this is the time to make adjustments.
+If your expenses far outweigh your income, this is the time to make adjustments.

 If you put too much aside with great intentions and then end up pulling money back out because of an ineffectively planned budget, it can erode your confidence in being able to save.